 Almost every feature on your website will add one or more funnels that need to be optimised.
 A simple newsletter means that you can convert a client through countless funnels.
 Here are two examples:

 It’s crucial that you’re aware of that when planning a new website.
-Implementing features such as newsletter, podcast directory or a blog won’t be a tremendous strain on the initial budget.
+Implementing features such as a newsletter, podcast directory or a blog won’t be a tremendous strain on the initial budget.
 However, it might become exponentially more expensive to sustain the additional sales funnels – and neglecting them post-launch will be a waste of money.

 If you already have a website and it doesn’t work for your visitors, don’t make hasty decisions.
 You might be better off optimising it than building a fresh one from scratch.
 In fact, neglecting post-launch optimisation is the number one reason most websites fail.
-And the biggest issue here is that you can’t see it coming if you’re not aware of how complex user experience is.
+And the biggest issue here is that you can’t see it coming if you’re not aware of how complex the user experience is.

 To this day, many professionals aren’t afraid of saying that UX can’t be measured yet.
 And, to an extent, we share this opinion.
 Our average conversion rate optimisation project consists of weeks of data gathering and analysis.
 We use multiple tools to look at every interaction from all angles.
 Other approaches simply can’t put user experience in the user’s context.
 It’s one thing to identify that a certain page is not converting well enough, but a completely different story identifying why it’s not converting.